plenaerts/eml2pdf/README.md

 ## Installation

-Use pip to install this package from pyproject.toml:
+Clone or download this repo and use pip to install this package:

 ```bash
 pip install .